About

 If you don't trust my word for it, then have a look at what others say.
 The "In the media" section of this site lists where I have been quoted or interviewed - in places as diverse as New York Times, Berliner Zeitung, ARD and Politiken.

 I am not employed by any company or organisation in the transport sector, and hence what I write on this site ought to be seen as independent.
-The #CrossBorderRail projects in 2022 and 2023 are crowd funded.
+The #CrossBorderRail and #CrossChannelRail projects are crowd funded.

 If you have a question, or would like to employ me to write something for you or speak at an event, please do contact me.
 You can also follow me on Mastodon, Bluesky or LinkedIn, and I post pictures from my travels on Flickr.

-I am based in Berlin and also spent a lot of time in Bourgogne, France, and speak English, French and German.
+I am mostly based in Bourgogne, France, and speak English, French and German.
 I am a British-German dual national.